Links between tasks

 The planned completion date of task B must be the same or later than the planned completion date of task A.

-Task B cannot be finished until task A has been finished.
-This type of link doesn't require both tasks to be completed at the same time.
-Task B can finish any time after task A has been finished.
 Example.
 A group is installing electrical wiring in a building and testing the electrical equipment.
 They can't complete the task of Testing the Electrical Equipment (Task B) until they have completed the task of Installing Electrical Wiring (Task A).

 Delays